caltechlibrary/andor/docs/about.md

 deletion for a garbage collection routine.
-This  approach would make deletion work like a Mac's trashcan and fully deleting objects would be accomplished by a separte process performing emptying the trash[^5].
+This  approach would make deletion work like a Mac's trashcan and fully deleting objects would be accomplished by a separte process performing emptying the trash[^3].

 [^1]: NginX and Apache could provide authentication mechanisms such as Basic AUTH, Shibboleth and OAuth 2 and pass them back to a real And/Or implementation.

-[^2]: Public websites can be generated feeds.library.caltech.edu, a search interface can be implemented with [Lunr](https://lunrjs.com).

-[^3]: UI, user interface, the normal way a user interacts with a website
+[^2]: UI, user interface, the normal way a user interacts with a website

-[^4]: This could be done in the manner of EPrints which can show a diff of the EPrint XML document

-[^5]: Empting the trash boils down to traversing all collecting the keys of objects that are in the `._State` == "deleted" and then removing the content from disc.
+[^3]: Empting the trash boils down to traversing all collecting the keys of objects that are in the `._State` == "deleted" and then removing the content from disc.